OpenCollarTeam/opencollarteam.github.io/RLV.md

 * Hear:  Restricts the wearer's ability to read local chat.
 * Talk: Restricts the wearer's ability to send local chat.
 * Touch:  Restricts the wearer's ability to touch the world.

+List of restrictions grouped in suites
+* Dress:  Restricts the wearer's ability to add or remove attachments and clothing layers.
+* Stray: Restricts the wearer's ability to accept teleport offers, teleport to landmarks and map locations, sit on an object from a distance greater than 1 meter from the object center; and teleport to a  point on the landscape.
+* Rummage: This group restricts building abilities including: edit, open the inventory window, rez objects, view scripts and textures.
+* Dazzle: uses RLV to enforce the debug setting "RenderResolutionDivisor" and create a blurred vision of the environment on the viewer screen.
+* Daze:  This group restricts navigation data.
+When active the wearer cannot see names, hovertext (group tags), minimap, world map, or locations at the viewer top menu.